fish-shell/fish-shell/CONTRIBUTING.rst

 The pexpects are written in python and can simulate input and output to/from a terminal, so they are needed for anything that needs actual interactivity.
 The runner is in tests/pexpect_helper.py, in case you need to modify something there.

 These tests can be run via the tests/test_driver.py python script, which will set up the environment.
-It sets up a temporary $HOME and also uses it as the current directory, so you do not need to create a temporary directoy in them.
+It sets up a temporary $HOME and also uses it as the current directory, so you do not need to create a temporary directory in them.

 If you need a command to do something weird to test something, maybe add it to the ``fish_test_helper`` binary (in tests/fish_test_helper.c), or see if it can already do it.